 - Discussion of your observations and your cat’s history

 For many of these, no direct interaction with your cat is required or you may have to wait to observe your cat’s behavior regardless of whether I’m there in home or virtually.
 If there is something I need to test, I can come up with a way to have you get me the information I need.
 Often times, your cats don’t actually do the behavior we’re discussing while I’m there so I rely on you getting video anyway.
+In other cases, it would be unethical of me to have you try to elicit the behavior as it could be dangerous.

 Advantages To Virtual Consultations